luciotato/LiteScript/README.md

 `~/litescript_reception_demo/WebServer`, then open "BareWebServer.lite.md".

-- You can now compile (current dir) with Ctrl-B and then use F4 to check each compiler error (Sublime jumps automatically to source pos)
+- You can now compile (current dir) with Ctrl-B and then use F4 to check each compiler error (Sublime jumps automatically to source position)

 This is a higly recommendable environment to be productive with the language.

-If you have a windows box, it's time to start using Linux.
+If you have a windows box, the better option is to install Linux on Virtual Box.
 Node.js works on windows, but some other very useful tools do not work smoothly on windows (like node-inspector).
 Go now and download "Virtual Box".
-After installing "Virtual Box" try http://www.debian.org/distrib/netinst and continue from there until you've got the above configuration.
+After installing "Virtual Box" try http://www.debian.org/distrib/netinst and continue from there until you reach the above configuration.

 ----